 Rules and Support

-By taking part in an Infinity Global League event you agree to:
+By taking part in an IGL event you must follow these rules:

 |Submit scores on time||Make sure results are reported before the round ends.|